 those with a sound plan.

-A Freelancer’s Checklist
+A Foreign Freelance Journalist’s Checklist

 Laptop: Find a lightweight, durable model that can take a beating on the road.
 Go with name brands that are serviceable abroad.
 Windows word processing software and Photoshop are staples for formatting